Michigan

 Energy Efficiency Standards

 The Clean and Renewable Energy and Energy Waste Reduction Act (PA 295 of 2008) created a mandatory energy efficiency portfolio standard (known as the Energy Optimization Standard) for Michigan's electric and natural gas utilities-- IOUs, municipal and co-op utilities.
-Effective April 20, 2017, PA 342 (2016) builds upon the PA 295 framework and changes the Energy Optimization program label to Energy Waste Reduction (EWR) programs.
+PA 342 (2016) built upon the PA 295 framework and changed the Energy Optimization program label to Energy Waste Reduction (EWR) programs.

 The original 2008 standard set annual electric and natural gas savings targets for utilities.
 Utilities began their programs in 2009, and ramped up to reach a goal of 1.0% of electricity and 0.75% of natural gas by 2012.
-Effective April 20, 2017, the annual electric savings requirement of 1% is extended through 2021 and the annual natural gas savings requirement remains intact.
-Beginning in 2021 and every two years thereafter, the Michigan Public Service Commission (MPSC) must review rate-regulated electric providers’ energy savings requirement and has the discretion to adjust the requirement above or below the 1% annual level.
-The MPSC will review natural gas providers’ standards beginning in 2021, but only if the natural gas providers first demonstrate they cannot achieve the annual 0.75% energy waste reduction standard.
+With the passage of PA 342, the annual electric savings requirement of 1% was extended through 2021 and the annual natural gas savings requirement remained intact.
+The 2% spending cap in place for natural gas and electric utilities was also eliminated.

 Resource Planning